noism-hoh/ledger-getquote/README.md

 ## Usage

 The provided script is not executable as it's just a starting point for you to write your own `getquote` script.
 And, of course, it's pretty well-documented.

+After customizing the script, if it finally can fetch the rates for you, great!
+For Ledger to use your `getquote`, please drop the script into somewhere in your PATH, e.g. `~/.local/bin`